FabienArcellier/blueprint-library-pip/README.md

 ### Rebuild the blueprint from scratch

-I have to regularly rebuild it to update dependencies.
+I have to regularly rebuild it to update dependencies and refresh the skeleton documentation.

 * [maintain this blueprint](./maintain%20this%20blueprint.md)